Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 To understand the true value of full glass coverage, you need to account for what modern windshields actually cost.
 Today's vehicles are packed with Advanced Driver Assistance Systems (ADAS) — lane departure warnings, automatic emergency braking, rain sensors, and forward collision alerts — all of which rely on cameras and sensors embedded in or around the windshield.

 When a windshield with ADAS technology is replaced, those sensors must be recalibrated by a certified technician.
-This is not a simple process — it requires specialized equipment and adds $100 to $500 to the total bill.
+This is not a simple process — it requires specialized equipment and adds $150 to $600 to the total bill.
+As of 2026, over 65% of collision repairs require ADAS recalibration, and the vast majority of vehicles built after 2019 trigger a recalibration requirement for any windshield work.
 As a result:

 ADAS Recalibration Is Not Optional